-Your vehicle has an electric mirror control located on the driver's door armrest.
+This feature is located on the driver's door armrest.
+Move the L/R select switch located under the power mirror control to choose the left or right mirror.

-Move the R/L switch in the middle of the control to choose the right (passenger's side) or left (driver's side) mirror.
-To adjust the mirror, push the arrow control in the direction you want the mirror to go.
-Adjust each mirror so you can see the side of your vehicle and the area behind your vehicle.
+To adjust the mirror, move the arrow control in the direction you want the mirror to go.
+Leave the L/R select switch in the center position to disable mirror movement.
+This is helpful in preventing unwanted mirror movement in case the control is accidentally bumped while driving.
+Adjust each outside mirror so the vehicle is barely visible in the mirror to maximize your side view.

-The mirrors can also be programmed for personalization if you have the optional memory package.
-For more information, see "Memory Seat and Mirrors" in the Index.

-To activate the heated mirrors, press the rear window defogger button.
-See "Rear Window Defogger" in the Index.
+The mirrors can also be programmed for personalization and parallel parking feature if you have the optional memory package.
+For more information, see "Memory Seat, Mirrors and Steering Wheel" and "Vehicle Programming and Personalization Features" in the Index.
+For information on the heated outside mirrors, see "Rear Window Defogger" in the Index.